 Amiibo World Tournament: These were among the first online amiibo tournaments ever held.
 Hosted by Amiibo Dan (who has since removed all of his amiibo content), each outing was hugely hyped thanks to his energetic commentary.
 Many trainers were first introduced to the metagame through Amiibo World Tournaments.
 Although the series has long been discontinued, its memory remains, even years later.

-If you need additional help using your Amiiqo or Amiibo Powersaves, feel free to drop into Cloud Nine’s Discord server, where fellow trainers can help you to the best of their abilities.
+If you need additional help using your Amiiqo or Amiibo Powersaves, feel free to drop into our Discord server, where fellow trainers can help you to the best of their abilities.
 If you have a question more directly related to amiibo training, the FAQ is an excellent place to start.